WillL02/MusicVisuals/README.md

 # What I am most proud of in the assignment
-I think I'm most proud of the stickmen because I wasnt expecting them to turn out how they did.
-I'm also very proud of the stars how they shake and orbit around the blackhole and the lines on the blackhole that make a wavee patern when the beat is high.

 ## William
 Im most proud of the combination of all the team's work into one working application and the unique intro of our project as a team.
 It was an enjoyable expirence to work on this project as a team.